-System Restore is a feature of Windows operating systems that helps avoid annoying PC issues, thus saving time.
+System Restore is a feature of Windows operating systems that help avoid annoying PC issues, thus saving time.
 Although Windows 11 boats with all new advanced options such as built-in troubleshooters and Reset this PC feature (which allows you to fix your PC without erasing personal data), the System Restore feature can quickly resolve issues.

 Once you create a system restore point, you can quickly restore your PC to an earlier date in the event of system failure.
 It also lets you convert your PC to an earlier point if your Windows 11 is not booting up properly.
 Moreover, restoring your PC to an earlier restore point will not delete your files and folder.
 After creating that specific restore point, when you restore your PC to that point, only installed applications will be erased from the computer that you have installed after that particular restore point.
 That’s the beauty of system restoration.